5 Smart Travel Planning Apps for Easier Trip Itineraries

 The Tinder-like mechanism of swiping left and right to like or dislike places is a cool way to browse options when you’re feeling a bit flippant.
 It works well for sightseeing options, as you can check with Blink.

-Blink doesn’t have a whole lot of information, it’s meant to pique your interest visually.
+Blink doesn’t have a whole lot of information, it’s meant to pique your interest visually and is perfect for the casual traveler .
 After all, that’s what tourism often is, right?

 3. TripTrip (Web): Create a Trello-Like Itinerary